tldr-pages/tldr/pages/common/xcv.md

 # xcv

-> Cut, copy, and paste in the command line.
+> Cut, copy, and paste in the command-line.
 > More information: <https://github.com/busterc/xcv>.

 - Cut a file: